-- (i) In March 2015, PSAB issued PS 2200, Related Party Disclosures.
+- (i) PS 2200, Related Party Disclosures.
 PS 2200 defines a related party and establishes disclosures required for related party transactions.
-Disclosure of information about related party transactions and the relationship underlying them is required when the transactions have occurred at a value different from that which would have been arrived at if the parties were unrelated, and the transactions have, or could have, a material financial effect on the financial statements.
-PS 2200 applies to fiscal years beginning on or after April 1, 2017.
-Management is in the process of assessing the impact of adoption of PS 2200 on the financial statements of the Branch. - (ii) In March 2015, PSAB issued PS 3420, Inter-entity Transactions.
+Disclosure of information about related party transactions and the relationship underlying them is required when the transactions have occurred at a value different from that which would have been arrived at if the parties were unrelated, and the transactions have, or could have, a material financial effect on the financial statements. - (ii) PS 3420, Inter-entity Transactions.
 PS 3420 establishes standards of how to account for and report transactions between public sector entities that comprise a government reporting entity from both a provider and a recipient perspective.
-The main features of the standard are as follows: - Under a policy of cost allocation, revenues and expenses are recognized on a gross basis; - Transactions are measured at the carrying amount, except in specific circumstances;
+Requirements of this standard are considered in conjunction with requirements of PS 2200.